epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 ```

-## Cmd 6 from a Raspberry Pi read status bits
+## Cmd 6 from a Raspberry Pi access status bits

 The local host can read status bits.